pragmint/open-practices/capabilities/continuous-integration.md

 ### [Run CVE and CWE Checks During the Build Process](/practices/run-cve-and-cwe-checks-during-the-build-process.md)

-Integrate Common Vulnerabilities and Exposures (CVE) and Common Weakness Enumeration (CWE) scanning into the CI build process.
-This helps identify known security vulnerabilities in dependencies and common coding weaknesses that could lead to security issues, ensuring security is built into the development process from the start.
+Integrate scanning for Common Vulnerabilities and Exposures (CVE) and Common Weakness Enumeration (CWE) into the CI build process.
+This helps identify known security vulnerabilities in dependencies as well as common coding weaknesses that could lead to security issues.
+This practice ensures that security is built into the development process from the start.

 ### Parallelize Long-Running Tests